sbogart18/GettingAndCleaningData/CodeBook.md

 DataAverages is a tidy data set meeting the requirements of part 5 of the project directions.

-The columns of DataAverages are the same as the columns of finalData.
-There are 36 rows -- one for each activity followed by one for each participant.
-Each row shows the averages of each measured variable from finalData for each activity and for each participant.
+DataAverages has 180 rows, one for each combination of participant (30) and activity (6).
+DataAverages has the same number of columns as finalData, and the column names are the same.
+However, in DataAverages the columns for measured variables represent means.
+In finalData, each participant has several lines for a given activity.
+DataAverages shows the average of each measured variable for all instances of a particular activity performed by a particular participant.

 The DataAverages data frame is exported via write.table as DataAverages.txt in the user's working directory.
-The variable names are the same as in finalData.